ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

 ------------------------------

 Within this model, simulants move through the healthcare system.
 The initialization parameters for screening visits are listed separately.
-Below are diagrams for how blood pressure and LDL-C measurement and medication are handled.
-Regardless of visit type (screening, follow-up, or emergency), simulants will move through the same pathway for both conditions at each visit.
+Below are diagrams for how blood pressure and LDL-C measurement and medication, as well as the lifestyle intervention are handled.
+Regardless of visit type (screening, follow-up, or emergency), simulants will move through the same pathways for all conditions at each visit.

 First, it is determined if the simulant will have a healthcare interaction in that time step.